Playing your First Games – Astra Militarum Getting Started – Part 7

 Preparation for your First Games

-For example; thinking about how you will deploy your Company Commander and your two infantry squads to ensure the Commander is within 6″ to order both units.
+I do love thinking through a plan before a game.
+For example; think about how you will deploy your Company Commander and your two infantry squads to ensure the Commander is within 6″ to order both units.
 Maybe you’ll consider giving both squads a Vox-Caster (a radio of sorts) to increase that order range.
 Allowing one squad to march forward to secure ground.

 If that squad is going to go forward, can I protect it somehow?
 Perhaps you’ll consider a squad of Bullgryns to charge up with the squad or a Chimera to transport them instead.